-Results of the checks will be verified by the Academic Program Specialist-Applications.
-If a background check reveals prior charges of concern, the College of Education Background Check Committee consisting of the Director of Field Experiences, the Chair of the Teacher Education Department, and the Chair from the department in which the academic program at issue is offered will meet to recommend to the Academic Program Specialist-Applications entry or continuance in the program.
+Results of the checks will be sent to the Licensure Officer.
+If a background check reveals prior charges of concern, the COE Background Check Committee consisting of the Director of Field Experiences, the Chair of the Teacher Education Department, and the Chair from the department in which the academic program at issue is offered will meet to recommend to the Licensure Officer entry or continuance in the program.